hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 ## Roles

-In the migration process from `apikey` to `JWT`, there is only 1 role:
+In the migration process from `apikey` to `JWT`, there is only one role:

 1. Tenant